Trump ally Kari Lake wins GOP primary for Arizona governor

 Former Vice President Mike Pence, Arizona Gov. Doug Ducey and former New Jersey Gov. Chris Christie all campaigned for Robson in the days before the election.

 Lake now faces the daunting task of uniting the Republican Party after a bruising primary.
-She attempted to reach out to Robson and others she fiercely criticized as RINOs, or Republicans in Name Only, who don’t align with Trump on key issues.
+On Wednesday, as Lake declared victory prematurely, she attempted to reach out to Robson and others she fiercely criticized as RINOs, or Republicans in Name Only, who don’t align with Trump on key issues.

 “Frankly, this party needs her to come together, and I welcome her,” Lake said of Robson.
 “And I hope that she will come over for this.”